 Like most major medical schools, Georgetown University School of Medicine (GUSOM) is continually reforming the curriculum to produce a more integrated program that will enhance the student's problem-solving abilities, and build a strong connection between the basic and clinical medical sciences.
-GUSOM is currently undergoing major curricular revisions including:
+GUSOM has undergone major curricular revisions including:

 - reducing the "preclinical" curriculum to 18 months and starting clinical rotations early

 - fully integrating the M1 material to include pathology, pharmacology, immunology, microbiology and additional clinical "doctoring" material